resendefreitas/react-native-barcodescanner/README.md

+# Temporary workaround for orientation problem on android 4.4.4 tablet

 # react-native-barcodescanner

 A barcode scanner component for react native android.
 The library uses https://github.com/zxing/zxing to decode the barcodes.
 For iOS you can use https://github.com/lwansbrough/react-native-camera.